drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Operational Strategy: Docking

-Docking is an energy-based operation for exploring the binding modes of two interacting molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/operational-strategy-docking-e3a18307'><i class='fa fa-play' aria-hidden='true'></i></button>Docking is an energy-based operation for exploring the binding modes of two interacting molecules.
 A docking procedure is used as a guide to identify the preferred orientation of a ligand interacting with a macromolecule.
 The ligand can accommodate small conformational changes to avoid steric repulsions and produce favorable interactions with the receptor.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[binding modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.